African Hospitality Feasibility Studies & Market Entry in Africa for 2026

 Question from: Sharon Tavengwa - Asset Manager, Victoria Falls Zimbabwe

-Example: A beach resort group in Madagascar shifted focus from RevPAR to TRevPAR, discovering that strategic investment in a curated excursion program and F&B outlets increased total asset profitability by 28% within 18 months, despite stable occupancy.
+Example: In early 2024, a beach resort group in Madagascar shifted focus from RevPAR to TRevPAR, and discovered that strategic investment in a curated excursion program and F&B outlets increased total asset profitability by 28% within 18 months, despite stable occupancy.

 Sharon, access insights related to your question...